 The welcoming and protection of refugees is not a numbers game.
 Every refugee’s personal experience is unique.
 Nevertheless, because there are a lot of wrong numbers out there it’s good to know some of the right ones.

-86% of the worlds Refugees are hosted by developing countries (UNHCR, 2015)
+16% of the world’s refugees are hosted by developing countries (UNHCR, 2018)

-- Following Turkey the countries who host the highest number of refugees are Pakistan, Lebanon, Islamic Republic of Iran, Ethiopia and Jordan.
+- Following Turkey the countries who host the highest number of refugees are Pakistan, Uganda, Sudan and Germany.

 - Most refugees flee to their neighbouring country whilst only a small proportion travel to developed countries in Europe and elsewhere.

-In 2014, Eritrea, Pakistan and Syria were the top three countries that people seeking asylum in the UK came from (UNHCR, 2015)
+In 2018, Iran, Iraq, Eritrea, Pakistan, and Albania were the top five countries that people seeking asylum in the UK came from (Refugee Council, 2018)

 - Most of these countries have either recently experienced conflict or have well-documented human rights abuses.